elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 </figure>

 Changing display resolution should be quite a bit more convenient now since we now show resolutions with a different aspect ratio in a separate submenu.
-We've also tweaked the style of Displays settings to be a bit more contrasty in the dark style, and we fixed an issue that prevented display name tags from appearing on all workspaces.
+We've also tweaked the style of Displays settings to be a bit less contrasty in the dark style, and we fixed an issue that prevented display name tags from appearing on all workspaces.

 ## Portals